bcnubes/aardvarkbark/content/products/specialty-order-materials.md

 +++
 date = ""
-draft = true
 keywords = ["blower"]
 thumbnail = "/imgs/special-order.jpg"
 title = "Specialty order Materials"

 +++
-Carpintio

 ### Specialty Order Materials

-These materials are ordered as needed from outside suppliers.
-Therese are some additional materials that are suitable for a blower truck.
-These products are not kept at our yard.
+Special order products are suitable for blower service but they are not stored in our yard and are ordered directly from the manufacturer.

 ![](/imgs/carpinito-brothers-green-shield-white2-svg.jpg)